This is part four of a series. For the other articles, see here.

 Saklatvala lost his seat for a year in 1923, so was out of Parliament during the first Labour government.
 Nonetheless, MacDonald et al's failure to implement even reforms in the empire was at the heart of his increasing alienation from the Labour Party.
 In 1924 he returned to Parliament as a Communist, but with the push to force CPers out of Labour, he was no longer even formally consulted by the Labour leaders.

 In 1922-3, when Saklatvala was a Labour MP and concerned not to unnecessarily antagonise the leadership, he was nonetheless vocal in Parliament about imperialism.
 He stressed that he was "no narrow nationalist".
 He intervened not just on India, but also China and African countries.
-He was extremely active against the 1921 Treaty the British government imposed on the Irish independence movement, the partition of Ireland, and repression of Irish republican activists in Britain; and he visited Ireland a number of times.
+He was extremely active against the 1921 Irish Treaty, the partition of Ireland, and repression of Irish republican activists in Britain; and he visited Ireland a number of times.
 After 1924 his anti-imperialism became more outspoken still.